 Amazed by his colleague’s desire to live life to the fullest, Pezzaiuoli decided to give him a job at the club.
 And Bohm is still coaching to this day, having last year taken charge of Thun’s Under-21 team, appearing with them at the 2011 FIFA/Blue Stars Youth Cup.

 Fortunately, there are some people who remain dedicated to the cause long after the reporters and TV cameras have gone.
 Bryane Heaberlin is one such example.
-The young USA goalkeeper saw the suffering caused by last year’s earthquake in Haiti when her side took on the Caribbean islanders in the 2010 CONCACAF Women’s U-17 Championship.
+The young USA goalkeeper saw the suffering caused by the 2010 earthquake in Haiti when her side took on the Caribbean islanders in the 2010 CONCACAF Women’s U-17 Championship.

 After chatting with her opposite number and finding out that she had lost both her parents in the disaster, Heaberlin got to work and set up her own foundation to raise money for the Haitian girls, getting enough funds together to organise a training camp in the USA for the country’s U-20 women’s team.

 “Many Hearts, One Goal” is the name she has given to her mission, which is still going strong and has the support of some of the biggest names in women’s football – just another illustration of the great game’s ability to build bridges and unite people.

 These are only a few examples of the power football has to bring good.
 If you know of any others click on ‘Add your comment’ and tell us about them.